matarui/evidencebaseddm/menu/projects.md

 TBA

 ### Exercise 4 (deadline May 12)
+*Literature Search*

 Conduct a literature search on <a href="http://ovidsp.ovid.com/ovidweb.cgi?T=JS&NEWS=n&CSC=Y&PAGE=main&D=psyh"><b>PsycInfo</b></a>

 ### Exercise 5 (deadline May 26)
-Can psychological science contribute to fighting the corona crisis?
+*Can psychological science contribute to fighting the corona crisis?*

 Many psychologists think this is the case.
 My friends and I tried to make this point <a href="https://tube.switch.ch/videos/63e601c8"><b>here</b></a> but you can find many more (and better) examples online these days.
 I would like to challenge you to answer this question yourself.